 February 2007: Trial witnesses Mark Grommek, Angela Psaila and Leanne Vilday are charged with perjury.
 A number of people remain on bail pending further inquiries.

-October 2008: Mark Grommek, who lived above the flat in which Miss White was murdered, initially pleads not guilty to the charge at his trial but changes his plea to guilty.
+October 2008: Mark Grommek, who lived above the flat in which Ms White was murdered, initially pleads not guilty to the charge at his trial, but changes his plea to guilty.
 Angela Psaila and Leanne Vilday's pleas of guilty are also recorded.

 December 2008: Mark Grommek, Angela Psaila and Leanne Vilday are each sentenced to 18 months imprisonment.

-March 2009: CPS announced there was "sufficient evidence" to prosecute officers.
+March 2009: CPS announces there is "sufficient evidence" to prosecute officers.

-December 2011: CPS offers no evidence and case collapses.
+December 2011: CPS offers no evidence and the case collapses.